Is there a period tracker app made by women? | luna

 This approach can help teens feel more comfortable asking questions and talking openly about their cycle.

-How can parents choose the right period tracker for their child?
+How do parents choose a period tracker for their teenager?

 There’s no single “best” app for every family.